babunairofficial/javaScript/doItYourself/README.md

 # 33. Specifying a Date and Time
     Learned how to create custom date objects using new Date(year, month, day, hours, minutes, seconds).
     Explored different formats for specifying dates and times.
+# 34. Changing Elements of a Date and Time
+    Learned how to modify date and time values using methods like setFullYear(), setMonth(), setDate(), etc.
+    Explored updating time components with setHours(), setMinutes(), and setSeconds().

 # How to Use
     Feel free to browse through the code and progress updates.
 Suggestions and feedback are welcome!